Degree Apprenticeship Undergraduate: BEng (Hons) Civil Engineering Civil Engineer

 At least 20% of your contracted working hours will be classed as 'off-the-job'.
 This time will be dedicated to developing the knowledge and skills needed to meet the requirements of the apprenticeship, and therefore is not part of your usual work duties.

-The off-the-job learning will be delivered through online University-led learning sessions and activities, one-day workshops, and practical learning experiences in your usual work setting.
+The off-the-job learning is gained through university-led learning sessions and activities, and practical learning experiences in your usual work setting.

 Assessment